ncaraker117/fewd-css-exercise-1/README.md

   * **BONUS:** Set the entire document in a `sans-serif` [font](http://fontcdn.org/) and sensible `line-height` of your choosing.

 ## Commit & Submit
-  * Remeber to commit only related changes, [write well crafted commit messages](http://alistapart.com/article/the-art-of-the-commit), and commit often
+  * Remember to commit only related changes, [write well crafted commit messages](http://alistapart.com/article/the-art-of-the-commit), and commit often
   * Hand the exercise in by submitting a pull request